-Publishing notice of the availability of the record in tandem with announcements of the availability of Technical Assistance Grants (TAGs) is a good idea where TAGe are available for a removal action.
-The TAGE, however, are generally designed to support citizen involvement in technical issues for sites undergoing remedial actions.
-The one-year, \$2 million limitations on removals and the limited number of alternatives usually reviewed make further expense on a tool advisor less beneficial them it might be for a long-term remedial action.
+Publishing notice of the availability of the record in tandem with announcements of the availability of Technical Assistance Grants (TAGe) is a good idea where TAGs are available for a removal action.
+The TAGS. however, are generally designed to support citizen involvement in technical issues for sites undergoing remedial actions.
+The one-year.
+S2 million limitations on removals and the limited number of alternatives usually reviewed make further expense on a technical advisor less beneficial than it might be for a long-term remedial action.
 As for placing the removal site evaluation and EE/CA in the administrative record.
-EPA agrees that good documents would be part of the administrative record for the removal action.
+EPA agrees that generally such documents would be part of the administrative record for the removal action.